- Web Server

 - Site Map/RSS Feeds

 Virtual Hosting With vsftpd And MySQL On Ubuntu 12.10

-The Perfect Desktop - Xubuntu 12.10 (Quantal Quetzal)
+The Perfect Desktop - Ubuntu 12.10 (Quantal Quetzal)

-This tutorial shows how you can set up a Xubuntu 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
+This tutorial shows how you can set up a Kubuntu 12.10 desktop that is a full-fledged replacement for a Windows desktop, i.e. that has all the software that people need to do the things they do on their Windows desktops.
 The advantages are clear: you get a secure system without DRM restrictions that works even on old hardware, and the best thing is: all software comes free of charge.
-Xubuntu uses the lightweight XFCE desktop environment.
+Kubuntu uses the KDE desktop environment.

 Installing Lighttpd With PHP5 (PHP-FPM) And MySQL Support On Ubuntu 12.10

 Lighttpd is a secure, fast, standards-compliant web server designed for speed-critical environments.
 This tutorial shows how you can install Lighttpd on an Ubuntu 12.10 server with PHP5 support (through PHP-FPM) and MySQL support.
 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
 I use PHP-FPM in this tutorial instead of Lighttpd's spawn-fcgi.

 Using mod_spdy With Apache2 On Ubuntu 12.10